Efficient Compilation for Shuttling Trapped-Ion Machines via the Position Graph Architectural Abstraction: Position Graph abstraction

-Let us explore its theoretical aspects of the position graph by relating it to well-known problems in theoretical computer science and network science.
-We introduce the Token Reconfiguration problem (also known as a version of the Pebble Motion problem) on graphs \cite{cualinescu2008reconfigurations,kornhauser1984coordinating} as follows: Let $G(\mathbf{V}, \mathbf{E})$ be a graph with $\abs{\mathbf{V}} = n$ vertices with set of tokens $\mathbf{P} = \{1, \dots, k\}$, where $k < n$, on distinct vertices.
+When considering the ion routing problem using position graph abstraction, we realize its theoretical connection to the well-known problems called ``Token Reconfiguration problem'' (TRP), also known as a version of the Pebble Motion problem, \cite{cualinescu2008reconfigurations,kornhauser1984coordinating} in theoretical computer science and network science.
+For completeness, we define the problem as follows: Let $G(\mathbf{V}, \mathbf{E})$ be a graph with $\abs{\mathbf{V}} = n$ vertices with set of tokens $\mathbf{P} = \{1, \dots, k\}$, where $k < n$, on distinct vertices.
 A configuration of tokens on $G$ is a mapping $S: \mathbf{P} \rightarrow \mathbf{V}$ such that $S(i) \neq S(j)$ if $i \neq j$.
 A transfer of token $p$ from vertex $u$ to adjacent vertex $v$ is denoted as $(p, u, v)$ and is only valid if and only if vertex $v$ is unoccupied.
 The Token Reconfiguration problem is to find the shortest sequence of transfers to reach out the final configuration $S_{+}$ from the initial configuration $S_{0}$ or determine that $S_{+}$ is unreachable.

 This problem is well-studied in the theoretical computer science community and is known to be NP-hard \cite{ratner1990n2} and APX-hard \cite{cualinescu2008reconfigurations}.
 By treating ions as tokens or pebbles, we can directly map the notation of the position graph into with some subtle adaption.
-Specifically, the ion assignment $\Phi$ can be considered as configuration $S$, \textbf{\textit{merge/split}} and \textbf{\textit{move}} labeled edges can be treated as normal edges, while \textbf{\textit{swap}} labeled edges can be treated as a variant where tokens/pebbles are interchangeable \cite{papadimitriou1994motion}.
-Furthermore, in a relaxed manner where $k \ll n$, our problem can also be framed as cooperative pathfinding (multi-agent pathfinding, MAPF) \cite{silver2005cooperative, standley2010finding, luna2011push} which has also been well-studied.
+Specifically, the position graph state (ion assignment) $\Phi$ can be considered as configuration $S$, \textbf{\textit{merge/split}} and \textbf{\textit{move}} labeled edges can be treated as normal edges, while \textbf{\textit{swap}} labeled edges can be treated as a variant where tokens/pebbles are interchangeable \cite{papadimitriou1994motion}.
+Here, we consider the simplest version of our problem, where we want to execute a single gate.
+Let consider the example of executing a two-qubit gate ($q_{2}$, $q_{3}$) in Figure \ref{fig:state_of_position}.
+In this example, our initial configuration $S_{0}$ is the first position graph state, while our final configuration $S_{+}$ is the final position graph state where ions representing $q_{2}$ and $q_{3}$ share the same trap.
+Hence, the TRP problem fully captures the sequence of shuttling operations.